-The pick-list values should be in a language that is easy to understand even for a sales rep who has not been through specific training on the organizations processes.
+The pick-list values should be in a language that is easy to understand even for a sales rep who has not been through specific training on the organization’s processes.
 If the values are intuitive, the resulting data will be better.
-In this way a value of “Attempting Contact” will work better than “SAL.”
+In this way, a value of “Attempting Contact” will work better than “SAL.”
 Furthermore, the fewer available choices in the list, the easier it will be to use.
 Each status should have a reasonable justification for why it is needed.
 Here is a basic example of what the lead status values might look like:

-Open – This status indicates that a record requires follow up.
+- Open – This status indicates that a record requires follow up.
 This would be the state that the rep first interacts with the lead.

-Attempting Contact – This status indicates that the rep has looked at the lead and confirmed that the data is real and that he or she has decided to work the record.
+- Attempting Contact – This status indicates that the rep has looked at the lead and confirmed that the data is real and that he or she has decided to work the record.

-Converted/Qualified – This status is used on lead conversion.
+- Converted/Qualified – This status is used on lead conversion.

 Disqualified – This status is used to specify the end of an interaction.
-In most cases you will want a dependent pick-list to store the reason for the disqualification.
+In most cases, you will want a dependent pick-list to store the reason for the disqualification.

-Not Engaged – If your process calls for a lead to potentially be worked through the funnel multiple times, or if you plan on inserting leads before they are ready to be worked by sales its essential to have a status to indicate a lead is not being actively worked.
+- Not Engaged – If your process calls for a lead to potentially be worked through the funnel multiple times, or if you plan on inserting leads before they are ready to be worked by sales it’s essential to have a status to indicate a lead is not being actively worked.

-Working – If the distinction between attempting to contact and contacted is important in your process having a “working” stage to indicate this transition can be helpful.
+- Working – If the distinction between “attempting to contact” and “contacted” is important in your process having a “working” stage to indicate this transition can be helpful.

-Converted with No Opportunity – In some cases you may need a second converted status to indicate when a record was converted into an account/contact without creating an opportunity.
+- Converted with No Opportunity – In some cases you may need a second converted status to indicate when a record was converted into an account/contact without creating an opportunity.

-You can take it a step further by using workflow to extract additional information from status field.
+You can take it a step further by using workflow to extract additional information from the status field.
 For instance, if your SAL funnel definition is based on when Sales takes ownership of a lead then setting a boolean field for SAL when the lead hits “Attempting Contact” would provide a way to report on the funnel without Sales needing to think about what the SAL definition.
 Depending on your process, a lead may go to “Attempting Contact” multiple times, so be sure to account for that when designing your solution.